-The Easter holidays are here and parents may be anticipating a few battles with the kids over ‘screen time’ in the days ahead.
+The summer holidays are here and parents may be anticipating a few battles with the kids over ‘screen time’ in the days ahead…

 10. Fungooms is a lovely, gentle, interactive site with free games and animated stories for younger children.
 There are no scores or penalties for getting things wrong, but lots of rewards for working things out and discovery.
 Nice.